 - Do you understand the timing of your Nation, Band, or Council’s operations?
-Gary provides an excellent example: a Council may close their operations to honor a death in the community.
+Gary provides an excellent example: a Council may close their operations to honour death in the community.

 - Who makes the decision in the community?

-- What are your organization’s mandate for working with Indigenous People?
+- What is your organization’s mandate for working with Indigenous People?
 Do these mandates need to change?

 4. Less is More.
-While Gary makes many valuable points throughout his webinar, one of his most memorable and lasting message is to reduce all formalities of regular business practices.
+While Gary makes many valuable points throughout his webinar, one of his most memorable and lasting messages is to reduce all formalities of regular business practices.